 His mom, Griselda, tried to get an appointment, but learned that it would be a year before a specialist could see Angel.
 And the Farias family doesn’t have much money.
 They had few options for seeing an asthma specialist.
 The hospital staff had another idea: take Angel to see the asthma specialists who come to his neighborhood on four wheels.

 Access to Care

-Statistics show that from 2012-2014, African-American children had an asthma-related death rate 10 times that of non-Hispanic white children.
-Hispanic children overall are twice as likely as white children to die from an asthma-related causes as Caucasian children.
+Statistics showed that from 2012-2014, African-American children had an asthma-related death rate 10 times that of non-Hispanic white children.
+Hispanic children overall are twice as likely as white children to die from asthma-related causes.

 Mobile Care Chicago was created in 1998 to serve patients exactly like Angel Farias: children from low income families who otherwise might never be diagnosed with asthma or get the specialized care they need.

 The nonprofit’s mission is to be a full service specialty provider of asthma care for children.